CS3099JH2017/cs3099jh/protocols/backend_spec.md

 **NOTE: Uploading files**
 Clients that wish to upload files are recommended to follow these steps:
 - Where possible, split the file into fixed size chunks (eg. 4Mib)
-- Upload the first chunk without the "overwrite" option
+- Upload the first chunk
 - Upload the middle chunks with the "overwrite" option
 - Upload the final chunk with the "overwrite" and "final" options
-- If this file is to be uploaded in a single chunk only the "final" option should be used for this chunk.
+- (If the file is to be uploaded in a single chunk only the "final" option should be used for this chunk.)

 This prevents a race condition whereby multiple clients try to upload a file with the same name - in this case only one will succeed.
-This also allows resuming interrupt uploads as well as progress reporting to the end user.
+Chunking allows resuming interrupted uploads as well as progress reporting to the end user.

 ### changing metadata
 A POST request sent to a file path with query paramter `"action=set_metadata"` triggers the server to change the files client-specified metadata.